ocramz/sde/README.md

                              in SV1 xt yt

 This formulation lets the library user focus exclusively on the mathematical details of the model she wishes to simulate.

+Once the stochastic model is written in terms of the `Transition` type, we may simulate a sample path with a runner function such as the following:

+    samplePathSDE :: Monad m => Int -> Transition m s -> s -> Gen (PrimState m) -> m [s]
+    samplePathSDE n sde x0 g = evalStateT (replicateM n (runTrans sde g)) x0

+The random generator `g :: Gen (PrimState m)` can be instantiated either with `create` (which by default will reuse the seed therefore producing the same random sequence at every call), or within the bracket `withSystemRandom . asIOGen`, which taps from the operating system's random generator.
+Please refer to the documentation of `mwc-probability` for details.

 ## Notes